Cycles and matchings in randomly perturbed digraphs and hypergraphs: Perfect Matchings and Hamilton Cycles in Hypergraphs

 Next, note that \ref{thm:hypergraph-theorems} is tight for essentially the same reason as its corresponding theorem for graphs.
 Consider the dense ``complete bipartite hypergraph'' which has two parts of sizes $n$ and $2kn$, and has all possible $k$-edges that contain at least one vertex from each part.
 Only $2n$ of these edges can contribute to a loose Hamilton cycle, so a linear number must be added to complete the necessary $\left(2k+1\right)n/\left(k-1\right)$ edges.
 Similarly, this graph contains only $n$ out of the $\left(2k+1\right)n/k$ required edges in a perfect matching.

 Now we proceed to the proof of \ref{thm:hypergraph-theorems}, which will follow from a sequence of lemmas.
 We will assume $k\ge3$, since the case $k=2$ is proved in \cite{BFM03}.
 The first step is to show that $R$ almost gives the structure of interest on its own.
-Let a \emph{ partial-cycle} be a hypergraph which can be extended to a loose Hamilton cycle by adding edges.
+Let a \emph{partial-cycle} be a hypergraph which can be extended to a loose Hamilton cycle by adding edges.
+Recall that $\HH_{k}\left(n,m\right)$ is the uniform distribution on $m$-edge $k$-uniform hypergraphs on the vertex set $\range n$.

 \global\long \b{\chyp} \global\long \bmat{\b} \global\long \bham{\b} \global\long \patheps{\gamma}

 \begin{lem} For any $\varepsilon>0$, there is $\b=\b\left(\varepsilon\right)$ such that:

 \begin{enumerate}[topsep=0px,label=(\alph*)]